Reason maintenance: Justification

+Examples

 Many kinds of truth maintenance systems exist.
 Two major types are single-context and multi-context truth maintenance.
 In single context systems, consistency is maintained among all facts in memory (KB) and relates to the notion of consistency found in classical logic.
 Multi-context systems support paraconsistency by allowing consistency to be relevant to a subset of facts in memory, a context, according to the history of logical inference.
 This is achieved by tagging each fact or deduction with its logical history.
 Multi-agent truth maintenance systems perform truth maintenance across multiple memories, often located on different machines. de Kleer's assumption-based truth maintenance system (ATMS, 1986) was utilized in systems based upon KEE on the Lisp Machine.
 The first multi-agent TMS was created by Mason and Johnson.
 It was a multi-context system.
 Bridgeland and Huhns created the first single-context multi-agent system.